ionic-team/ionic-framework/core/src/components/reorder-group/readme.md

 this.dataList = reorderGroup.complete(this.dataList);
 ```

-This utility is really handy when
+This utility is really handy when you do not want to manager re-ordering the list yourself.